Visiting undergraduate and master's-level research placements

 Potential supervisors may wish to arrange an online interview to assess your suitability and discuss project options.

-We are unfortunately unable to arrange local hospital placements (e.g. medical, nursing, midwifery, paramedic science) for visiting students or Erasmus trainees coming outside of an inter-institutional student exchange agreement with the University of Surrey.
-Hospital placements that involve hands-on treatment of patients require visa sponsorship and a temporary worker visa.
+We are unfortunately unable to arrange clinical placements at local hospitals for visiting students or Erasmus trainees coming outside of an inter-institutional student exchange agreement with the University of Surrey.
+Hospital placements in the UK that involve hands-on treatment of patients require visa sponsorship and a temporary worker visa.

 Visiting researchers are considered to be studying (rather than working) in the UK.
 You can check if you need a visa here.
 UK and Irish passport-holders do not need a visa to study in the UK.